Geometric QCD II: The Confining Twistor String and Meson Spectrum: Asymptotically free planar QCD from the loop equation

 \section{Asymptotically free planar QCD from the loop equation}

 The Elfin theory induces QCD in the limit of large fermion mass, serving as a short-distance cutoff.
-There are no singularities at finite mass, which eliminates the messy discussion about cusp and perimeter singularities of the Wilson loop.
+There are no singularities at finite mass, which resolves the ambiguities associated with cusp and perimeter singularities of the Wilson loop.
 The Wilson loop is defined in the Elfin theory as a regularized solution of the loop equation, with the delta function smeared by a finite fermion mass.
-This definition of the loop equation makes mathematical sense, in our opinion: regularize this equation by smearing the delta function on the right side while preserving the gauge invariance by keeping all loops closed.
+This naturally regularizes the loop equation by smearing the delta function on the right side while preserving the gauge invariance by keeping all loops closed.
 The Elfin theory falls into the category of regularized solutions of the loop equation.

 As it satisfies the MM equation together with the initial condition $Z[\1] = \const{}$, it reproduces all the planar graphs of asymptotically free QCD.
 All we know about cusp singularities, perimeter corrections, and the dimensional transmutation of the QCD mass scale comes from that perturbation expansion.
 Furthermore, the Elfin theory offers a globally regularized definition of planar QCD as a system of free fermions living on a minimal surface: a well defined and solvable two-dimensional model.